Things New and Old

 I will give my sandy opinion - just shaky ones, of the quality that can't be used to make glass for mirrors.

-This is how I understand various aspects justification:
+This is how I understand various aspects of justification:

 Briefly, I understand it this way: